mkutmon/BH23-pathways/README.md

-# Project 9: Cell type-specific and druggable pathway models and maps
+# Cell type-specific and druggable pathway models and maps
+This project was started as part of the BioHackathon hosted near Barcelona in November 2023.

 ## Teams:
 Summary of the initial discussions and distributions into subteams.
 Not final - always possible to switch or join other topics!